kimsama/Unity-GoogleData/README.md

 	}

-You also need to write editor script.
+You also need to write editor script to reflect all retrieved data on a Unity's inspector view.
+Create a new editor script file in any Editor folder.
 It needs to override three member functions: *OnEnable*, *OnInspectorGUI* and *Load* are that.

-	using UnityEngine;
-	using UnityEditor;
-	using System.Collections;
-	using System.Collections.Generic;
-	using System.Text;

-	using GDataDB;
-	using GDataDB.Linq;
+In the *OnEnable* method, we need to gether all properties of our serializable data class to reflect all its value on a Unity's inspector view after retrieving that from google spreadsheet.

 	[CustomEditor(typeof(MySpreadSheet))]
 	public class MySpreadSheetEditor  : BaseEditor<MySpreadSheet>
 	{
 		public override void OnEnable()
 		{
 			base.OnEnable();